abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 }
 ```

-The next time you want to run, for example Claude Code, you will need to run:
+The next time you want to run Claude Code, run:

 ```shell
 lmcc
 ```

- and you will get same experience as you expect, but in a fully isolated sandboxing inside the VM.
+You will get the same experience you expect, but inside a fully isolated VM sandbox.

-### Takeways
+### Takeaways

-- The outgoing HTTP requests would be great to whilte list somehow, or atleast have abilty to control.
-Currently I'm using `/etc/hosts` approach to restrict some domains: `127.0.0.1 some.domain.com`
+- It would be useful to whitelist outgoing HTTP requests, or at least have a clear way to control them.
+For now, I use `/etc/hosts` to restrict some domains: `127.0.0.1 some.domain.com`.
-- Some tools for orchestration of agents do not work with VMs, but mayeb if you will share config dirs of agents from host to VM, you will probably can use more such tools.
+- Some agent orchestration tools do not work with VMs.
+If you share agent config directories from the host to the VM, more of those tools may work.
-- I actually found myself that I'm running more and more inside the VM even not only things related to agents: actually eny other thing I'm running/installing inside the vm and keep my host machine clean.
+- I find myself running more and more inside the VM, not only agent-related tasks.
+I now run and install many other tools inside the VM too, which keeps my host machine clean.